The schwa is the mid-central vowel sound and the most common vowel sound in English.

 But you should be absolutely sure that you are using correct subject-verb agreement, the right possessive pronoun, and that you are not mixing past and present tenses.

-Most importantly, every word or phrase you write has to be complete in its correct form and not diminished by common oral contractions and errors, such as “could of been and should of gone“.
+Most importantly, every word or phrase you write has to be completed in its correct form and not diminished by common oral contractions and errors, such as “could of been and should of gone“.

 The best way to be sure is to check with an online grammar checker.

 You can use these correction tools for free, so it won’t cost you a cent to check that your writing is up to an acceptable standard.

 They will highlight and refer to a specific error, one at a time, and then you can correct each one very easily.

 Don’t rely on your ear and think that because it sounds right, it will be right in writing.

 Always rely on good grammar for writing, and on phonetics, only for speaking